ReAliens/books-store/README.md

-# Math-Magicians
+# Books Store

-Math Magicians is a simple calculator app based on React JS as a front-end frame work
+Books Store is a personal library for you, you can add the books you loved inside this app and be always aware which book is done and which is not
 ## Built With

+- React-JS
+- Redux , React-Redux
 - JSX
-- Tailwind CSS
+- Chakra UI
 - JAVASCRIPT
 - Git and Github
-- React-JS